indrode/lament/articles/ruby2_chruby.markdown

 ### Install Ruby 2.0

-_Today marks the first day of availability for [Ruby's stable 2.0.0 version](http://www.ruby-lang.org/en/news/2013/02/24/ruby-2-0-0-p0-is-released/)._ With chruby set up, Ruby can easily be built from source.
-From anywhere, follow these steps to install it into your `/opt/rubies` folder.
+_Today marks the first day of availability for [Ruby's stable 2.0.0 version](http://www.ruby-lang.org/en/news/2013/02/24/ruby-2-0-0-p0-is-released/)._ With chruby set up, there are two ways to update to Ruby 2.0: built from source or install it using [ruby-build](https://github.com/sstephenson/ruby-build).

+This would be the way to do it manually:

     wget http://ftp.ruby-lang.org/pub/ruby/2.0/ruby-2.0.0-p0.tar.gz
     tar -xzvf ruby-2.0.0-p0.tar.gz